andersthorborg/ACF-Image-Crop/readme.txt

 == Changelog ==

+= 1.0 =
+* Added option to save the image to media library or refer directly to the created image, not using the media library.
+* Added better compatibility with the native image field making it possible to migrate from the regular image field to the crop-image field without losing the images currently attached.
+(It doesn't work the other way around)

 = 0.8 =
 * Fixed an issue resulting in a black image, when image was cropped without moving the crop handles